Left orderings on inductive limits of amalgamated free products: Countably generated groups

-\begin{rem} In general, it is a well-known fact; if $P$ is a positive cone which is Archimedean, then there exists no non-trivial convex subgroups \cite[Section 2.2]{MR3560661}.
-On the other hand, we consider the case that there exists a left ordering which is not Archimedean and has no non-trivial convex subgroups.
-This does not contradict the fact. \end{rem}
+\begin{rem} If a positive cone of a left-orderable group $G$ is Archimedean, then there exists no non-trivial convex subgroups of $(G,P)$ \cite[Section 2.2]{MR3560661}.
+On the other hand, we consider the case that there exists a left ordering which is not Archimedean and has no non-trivial convex subgroups. \end{rem}